hyperledger/besu/CODE_OF_CONDUCT.md

 - would I like an account of my behavior published in the organization's newsletter?
 - could my behavior offend or hurt other members of the work group?
 - could someone misinterpret my behavior as intentionally harmful or harassing?
-- would I treat my boss or a person I admire at work like that ?
+- would I treat my boss or a person I admire at work like that?
 - Summary: if you are unsure whether something might be welcome or unwelcome, don't do it.

 ### Unwelcome Sexual Advance